13 Top Reasons to Visit Greece (Updated 2024)

 Peloponnese Beach, Oitylo, Greece ©Lifejourney4two

-Pebbled, black volcanic sands, white sands, shallow bays, long strands, remote or full of water sports – the variety continues.
+Pebbled beaches, black volcanic sands, white sands, shallow bays, remote beaches or full of water sports – the variety of beaches in Greece is wide.

-For us, being able to park the campervan on so many beautiful beaches and watch the day fade while listening to the gently lapping waves was bliss.
-That was in winter – the beaches in summer are alive with activity.
+For us, parking the campervan on so many beautiful beaches and watching the day fade while listening to gently lapping waves was bliss.
+That was in winter, though.
+The beaches in summer would be another story altogether.

 Whether you are looking for quiet relaxation or an active beach holiday – the beaches of Greece and its coastline are another reason to visit Greece, in summer or winter.